 - Operations: Virtual assistant, order processing, customer care

-Case study: An F&B startup and hourly staffing strategy
+Case study: An F&B startup and hourly human resource strategy

 A client of DPS.MEDIA in the specialty coffee field in Ho Chi Minh City has implemented a model of a 3-person core full-time team combined with 6 hourly staff including freelance baristas, part-time digital ads staff, and social media collaborators.
 After 6 months: personnel costs reduced by 371 million VND, and the ability to run digital campaigns increased by 2,121 million VND.
 Below is a summary table illustrating the estimated personnel costs by hour: